Special Announcement Regarding the IAF Application Portal: Read Here

 A great way to ease the financial burden of returning to school is by applying for scholarships.
 There are many programs out there to help you pay for your higher education, allowing you to keep more money in your pocket to support your family and other financial needs.

-Finances after Graduation
+Finances After Graduation

-While you’re in school, it can be easy to be so focused on your education that you forget to consider what life is going to be like after graduation.
-Don’t let your finances be forgotten!
-Once you’re ready to graduate, IAF provides tools to improve your financial literacy around topics like credit, debt, saving, and budgeting so you can hit the ground running as soon as you finish school.
-We’ll help you navigate the strange terms and vocabulary, figure out how to prioritize money goals, and plan for your financial future.
+Once you’re ready to graduate, IAF provides tools to improve your financial literacy around topics like credit, debt, saving, and budgeting so you can hit the ground running in the next phase of your life.
+We’ll help you navigate any unfamiliar terms and vocabulary, figure out how to prioritize money goals, and plan for your financial future.